 As previously reported, Young Sheldon’s one-hour series finale (airing Thursday, May 16 at 8/7c) will feature cameos by Parsons and Mayim Bialik, who will reprise their on-screen roles as Drs.
 Sheldon Cooper and Amy Farrah Fowler for the first time since Big Bang Theory’s 2019 series finale.

 The Big Bang franchise will then continue in the fall with the first of two planned spinoffs: CBS’ as-yet-untitled Georgie and Mandy spinoff starring Jordan and Emily Osment.
-Series co-creator Chuck Lorre is also developing a Big Bang Theory offshoot for streaming service Max.
+Series co-creator Chuck Lorre is also developing Big Bang Theory offshoot for streaming service Max.

 What did you think of Young Sheldon Season 7, Episode 9: “A Fancy Article and a Scholarship for a Baby”?
 Let us know in Comments.